Code-Institute-Submissions/johnston9-ms2-apis/README.md

 - [W3C Markup Validator](https://validator.w3.org/) - [Results](https://github.com/johnston9/ms2-apis)

 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://github.com/johnston9/ms2-apis)
-  - The W3C CSS Validator gave 2 warnings about the background-color and color of the bitmatch timer being the same but that is intentional for use in a javascript function that hides and shows the display.
+  - For Bitmatch style.css the W3C CSS Validator gave 2 warnings about the background-color and color of the bitmatch timer being the same but that is intentional for use in a javascript function that hides and shows the display.
+  - W3C CSS Validator gave 21 warnings in the main style.css file all about the 3 vendor extenions I used for the background-size for some of the images.
+After due consultation with the tutor I was informed it was best practice to leave them in.(see style.css-warnings.png and webkit.png in documentation)

 - [JSHint](https://jshint.com/) - [Results](https://github.com/johnston9/ms2-apis)
   - JSHint was used with "New JavaScript features (ES6)" and "jQuery" checked in the configuration menu.